TerisaManuel/Tech-Background/README.md

 ## 🎯 Goals

-My goal is to secure an entry-level role in IT support — whether that is a help desk, IT support, or service desk analyst position — where I can apply my technical skills, troubleshoot real problems, and grow into a long-term career in tech.
+My goal is to secure an entry-level role in IT support, whether that is a help desk, IT support, or service desk analyst position, where I can apply my technical skills, troubleshoot real problems, and grow into a long-term career in tech.

 ---